-During this time many children would have swam and fished in these quarry pools.
-They may have been under the misguided belief that since these pools were still that they were safer than swimming in rivers or streams.
-The children would often go in groups to these pools but would rarely be accompanied by adults.
+During this time, many children would have swum and fished in these quarry pools.
+They may have been under the misguided belief that since these pools were still, that they were safer than swimming in rivers or streams.
+The children would often go in groups to these pools, but would rarely be accompanied by adults.

 Not all the quarries were left vacant to gather water.
 For instance, Mr. Mahon’s quarry at New Road, Thomondgate was used as a manure depot, where the manure from the surrounding area was deposited into the quarry causing a large pool of manure.
-But sadly children would also play around this area.
+But sadly, children would also play around this area.
 Two young girls, named Susan Walters, who was only eight, and Mary Brew were reading in Mr. McMahon’s quarry on Friday 8th of September 1899.
-After sometime there Mary Brew got up to leave, she turned her back on Susan Walters and took a few steps away.
+After some time there, Mary Brew got up to leave, she turned her back on Susan Walters and took a few steps away.
 Suddenly she heard a cry from where she had been sitting and found Susan in the water.
-Mary ran to Quarry Road, where Susan’s family lived to get help.
-A few minutes later she arrived back at the quarry with two men, one of whom was Jeremiah Walters, Susan’s brother but they were to late to save her, all that remained of the girl was a single shoe on the surface of the manure.
+Mary ran to Quarry Road, where Susan’s family lived, to get help.
+A few minutes later she arrived back at the quarry with two men, one of whom was Jeremiah Walters, Susan’s brother, but they were too late to save her, all that remained of the girl was a single shoe on the surface of the manure.
 Susan was buried in an unmarked grave in St. Munchin’s Graveyard.

 The image below is the house on Quarry road where Susan Walters lived with her family.